greeny277/inductive_logic_programming/doc/notizen.md

 #### Atoms and Literals

 An atom or literal is the smallest expression to which a truth value can be assigned to.
-The grammar of atoms looks as following:
+The grammar of atoms looks as follows:

 \begin{align*}
 	Atom := p(Term_1, \ldots, Term_n) \mid Term_1 = Term_2  \hspace{1cm} \text{ where } p \in P